Be ready for university math.

 When Davidson recently spoke to a group of middle school girls, she admitted she didn’t really like calculus in her first year of university.
 “It wasn’t fun.
 But then I started learning how things work, and I realized this is the coolest stuff.
 Math is for everyone.
 Behind the curtain, it’s always math.
 It’s not just what works, but how.”

 She continues to share her enthusiasm for math with her students.

 Assess your math skills

 Take a free assessment test and determine which course is for you.
-With your UM Learn account, in UM Learn, under Self Registration, select Extended Education Math Skills Diagnostic Test, to send a request.
+With your UM Learn account, in UM Learn, under Self Registration, select Extended Education Math Skills Diagnostic Test.
 A pass determines you are ready for Math Skills 0100.
 Otherwise, you should prepare with Basic Skills in Mathematics 0050 first.